 Swis have lower priority than Hwis.
-There are up to 32 priority levels available for Swis (16 by default).
+There are up to 32 priority levels available for Swis (16 by default) The maximum number of priority levels is 16 for MSP430 and C28x.
 Swis can be preempted by a higher-priority Swi or any Hwi.
 Swis cannot block.

 Tasks have lower priority than Swis.
 There are up to 32 task priority levels (16 by default).
+The maximum number of priority levels is 16 for MSP430 and C28x.
 Tasks can be preempted by any higher-priority thread.
 Tasks can block while waiting for resource availability and lower-priority threads.